matthew-brett/curious-git/curious_remotes.rst

     {{ np_tree }} {{ usb_mountpoint }}/nobel_prize.git/objects

-You'll see that the 'master' branch in the backup repository now points to the same commit as the master branch in the local repository:
+You'll see that the 'main' branch in the backup repository now points to the same commit as the main branch in the local repository:

 .. prizerun::

-    cat .git/refs/heads/master
+    cat .git/refs/heads/main

 .. prizerun::

-    cat {{ usb_mountpoint }}/nobel_prize.git/refs/heads/master
+    cat {{ usb_mountpoint }}/nobel_prize.git/refs/heads/main

-The local repository has a copy of the last known position of the master branch in the remote repository.
+The local repository has a copy of the last known position of the main branch in the remote repository.

 .. prizerun::

-    cat .git/refs/remotes/usb_backup/master
+    cat .git/refs/remotes/usb_backup/main

 You can see the last known positions of the remote branches using the ``-r`` flag to ``git branch``: